DePaul vs. Creighton College Basketball Game Preview

 Look well and DePaul got out of nowhere to do something interesting.

-When it looked like the season was slipping into total oblivion, the Blue Demons won an astounding 88–83 victory at St. John’s when the team suddenly couldn’t remember a thing.
+When it looked like the season was slipping into total oblivion, the Blue Demons won a shocking 88–83 win over St. John’s when the team suddenly failed to miss a thing.

 This was hardly normal for a team that does not make a lot of three, does not make free throws and everything needs to work perfectly.

-However, what the team does really well is guard from well three, and that’s why it lost the first time with Crayton in the mix in a good 69–62 fight.
+However, what the team does really well is guard from well three, and that is why it was defeated for the first time with Crayton in the Mix in a good 69–62 fight.
 It held Bluejays to 27% from three more…

 Why Creighton will win

 Depaul was defeated.
-It did everything defensively to keep the Bluejay scoring machine under control and it still lost by seven.
+It did everything defensively to maintain this Bluejay scoring machine and it still lost by seven.

-Creighton is not above the topical clunker, and the defense doesn’t do much to force mistakes and bog down, but DePaul is terrible to hang on the ball – it gets over 16 times per game – and it doesn’t Happens are not enough to give themselves a second chance on the boards.
+Creighton isn’t above the topical clunker, and the defense doesn’t do much to force mistakes and bog down, but DePaul is terrible for hanging on the ball – it gets over 16 times per game – and it doesn’t Happens are not enough to give themselves a second chance on the boards.

 More than anything, the team can overcome it with a big run.
-St. John’s victory was actually a disaster by DePaul, but …
+St. John’s victory was actually an insult by DePaul, but …

 What is going to happen

 Will Creighton be a little rusty?
-It has been closed for 11 days since the last time to drop Villanova out 16 times, and it will take a little time to go against a team that does everything right to stop outside shooters.
+It has been closed for 11 days after the last time to drop Villanova out 16 times, and it will take a little time to go against the team that does everything right to stop outside shooters.
 Give it a half and then it will kick in all.

 DePaul vs Creighton prediction, line